-When you run the SAS Deployment Wizard, you install the SAS Data Quality Server software and configure a SAS Application Server to read a Quality Knowledge Base.
-This enables data integration developers to use the data quality transformations Create Match Code and Apply Lookup Standardization.
-Those developers can also make use of the data quality functions that are provided in the Expression Builder, which is available in many of the data integration transformations.
+When you run the SAS Deployment Wizard, you install the SAS Data Quality Server software and configure a SAS Application Server to read a Quality Knowledge Base from DataFlux, a SAS company.
+Installing a Quality Knowledge Base enables the use of the data quality transformations in the Data Quality folder in SAS Data Integration Studio.
+You can also use the data quality functions in the Expression Builder.
+The Expression Builder is available in many data integration transformations.